varabyte/kobweb/README.md

 After running your project, you can click on the button and check the console logs.
 If everything is working properly, you should see "Echoed: hello!" for each time you pressed the button.

+> [!NOTE]
-***NOTE:** The `examples/chat` template project uses API streams to implement a very simple chat application, so you can reference that project for a more realistic example.*
+> The `examples/chat` template project uses API streams to implement a very simple chat application, so you can
+> reference that project for a more realistic example.

 ##### API stream conveniences